Cierres inesperados

 If the crash happens in Blender module, stack trace is also written to a file named blender.crash.txt.
 The path to that file can be found at the end of blender_debug_log.txt file.

-After crash, macOS Crash Reporter shows a window with backtrace after some time, or when Blender is opened again.
+After a crash, the macOS Crash Reporter shows a window with backtrace after some time, or when Blender is opened again.
 Copy the text in the crash report and save it in a text file.
 That file should be attached to the bug report while following other bug reporting guidelines.

 Some .crash files can also be found in ~/Library/Logs/DiagnosticReports/ with the name of format: Blender_YYYY-MM-DD-HHMMSS_MACNAME.crash.
 If a report is present corresponding to the time of crash, that file can also provide hints about cause of the crash.
 Alternatively, Console.app can be used to navigate all «User Reports» (see sidebar in the app).